-Common Name Scientific Name Federal Status NYS Status2 SGCN Listing Habitat Preference4 Source of Potential Presence5 Observed On-Site Potential Impacts Impact Avoidance Measures Northern Harrier Circus cyaneus - THR SGCN This species prefers freshwater marshes, wet grasslands, lightly grazed pastures, successional old field, and croplands.
+Common Name Scientific Name Federal Status1 NYS Status2 SGCN Listing 3 Habitat Preference4 Source of Potential Presence5 Observed On-Site Potential Impacts Impact Avoidance Measures Northern Pintail Anas acuta - - SGCN This species prefers freshwater marshes and nests in pastures, hay fields, croplands, and successional old field.
 Habitat for this species occurs within the Project Area.
-B, F, G, J No There are unlikely to be direct or indirect impacts due to the limited area of optimal habitat.
-Potential direct impacts include habitat conversion of 806.81 acres of agricultural land and successional old fields to early successional fields.
-Potential direct impacts include habitat displacement from the temporary conversion of 86.58 acres of agricultural land and successional old fields.
-There will be a habitat loss of 21.87 acres of agricultural land and successional old fields to Project Components.
+F, G No Potential direct impacts include habitat conversion of 806.81 750.59 acres of agricultural land and successional old fields to early successional fields.
+Potential direct impacts include habitat displacement from the temporary conversion of 100.72 86.58 acres of agricultural land and successional old fields.
+There will be a habitat loss of 19.10 21.87 acres of agricultural land and successional old fields to Project Components.
 Potential indirect impacts could include disturbance due to noise and construction activity.
 Impacts to agricultural land are unavoidable, as most of the Project Components have been sited in agricultural areas to avoid wetlands and minimize tree clearing.
-Conversion of agricultural land to planted early successional grasslands may benefit Northern Harrier as availability of prey resources may increase in this cover type relative to actively farmed lands.
-Northern Pintail Anas acuta - - SGCN This species prefers freshwater marshes and nests in pastures, hay fields, croplands, and successional old field.
-Habitat for this species occurs within the Project Area.
-F, G No Potential direct impacts include habitat conversion of 806.81 acres of agricultural land and successional old fields to early successional fields.
-Potential direct impacts include habitat displacement from the temporary conversion of 86.58 acres of agricultural land and successional old fields.
-There will be a habitat loss of 21.87 acres of agricultural land and successional old fields to Project Components.
-Potential indirect impacts could include disturbance due to noise and construction activity.
-Impacts to agricultural land are unavoidable, as most of the Project Components have been sited in agricultural areas to avoid wetlands and minimize tree clearing.
 Converted agricultural areas may provide reduced nesting habitat quality, however successional grassland habitat under and between solar panels has proven beneficial to some grassland species (see Section 22(f)(6)) and may still provide limited nesting habitat for this species.
 Peregrine Falcon Falco peregrinus - END SGCN The species nests at high elevations on cliffs or tall man-made structures.
 In migration and winter, this species will use nearly any open habitat.
 Nesting habitat is not present within the Project Area, however wintering habitat is available.
 G No There are unlikely to be direct or indirect impacts due to the lack of optimal nesting habitat.
-Potential direct impacts include habitat displacement from temporarily converting 87.64 acres of successional shrubland, agricultural land, and successional old field to early successional grassland.
-Potential direct impacts include a habitat loss of 21.89 acres converted to Project Components.
+Potential direct impacts include habitat displacement from temporarily converting 87.64_99.85 acres of successional shrubland, agricultural land, and successional old field to early successional grassland.
+Potential direct impacts include a habitat loss of 21.897_79.41 acres converted to Project Components.
+Potential indirect impacts could include habitat disturbance due to noise and construction activity.
+Impacts to successional shrublands and successional old fields have been minimized to maximum extent practicable by siting most of the Project Components in agricultural areas.
+Impacts to agricultural land are unavoidable, as most of the Project Components have been sited in agricultural areas to avoid wetlands and minimize tree clearing.
+However, grassland habitat created under and between solar panels may provide improved habitat quality over active agriculture within the Project (see Section 22(f)(6)).
+Prairie Warbler Setophaga discolor - - SGCN This species prefers successional shrubland, successional old-field, brush piles, and pastures.
+Breeds in dry old field and clearing, edges of forest, and sandy pine barrens.
+Habitat for this species occurs within the Project Area.
+G No Potential direct impacts include habitat conversion 750.59 808.55 acres of agricultural land, successional shrubland, and successional old fields to early successional grassland.
+Potential direct impacts include habitat displacement from temporarily converting 87.64 99.85 acres of successional shrubland, agricultural land, and successional old field to early successional grassland.
+Potential direct impacts include a habitat loss of 21.89 924.34 acres converted to Project Components.
 Potential indirect impacts could include habitat disturbance due to noise and construction activity.
 Impacts to successional shrublands and successional old fields have been minimized to maximum extent practicable by siting most of the Project Components in agricultural areas.
 Impacts to agricultural land are unavoidable, as most of the Project Components have been sited in agricultural areas to avoid wetlands and minimize tree clearing.
 However, grassland habitat created under and between solar panels may provide improved habitat quality over active agriculture within the Project (see Section 22(f)(6)).